Your baby’s reflexes are beginning to develop in your 13 weeks and he or she may be responding to stimuli by bending or flexing legs and arms.

 Levels of hCG, oestrogen and progesterone shift again and most women will find the nausea starting to fade at 13 weeks.
 It is around this time that you may experience an increase in energy and an even further increase in appetite.

 The blood flow in your body increases and this may lead to a runny nose or bleeding gums.

-As you will probably feel a little better and more energetic in your week 13 pregnancy, it is a good week to tackle your to-do list.
-Also, start thinking about shopping for baby furniture or clothes, as well as planning how to decorate the nursery.
+As you will probably be feeling a little better and more energetic at 13 weeks, this is a good week to tackle your to do list and start thinking about shopping for baby furniture or clothes or planning how to decorate the nursery.